markhughes/FactionsFramework/README.md

 Factions Framework supports Factions UUID (1.6), FactionsOne (1.8) and most versions of Factions 2.

 ## Compiling
-Using [gradle](http://gradle.org/) you will find project is quite simple to build.
+Using [gradle](http://gradle.org/) you will find the project is quite simple to build.

 ```bash
 # Clone the repo